 But, if you are interested in learning to surf, this is one of the most fun things to do in Hawaii with kids and Waikiki Beach is one of the easiest places to learn.

-With its clear waist deep water and gentle rolling waves, your kids could be standing up in no time.
+With its clear waist-deep water and gently rolling waves, your kids could be standing up in no time.

 There are several surfing lesson operators spanning Waikiki Beach offering group or private lessons.

 We love Stand Up Paddle Boarding (SUP), it’s one of our favorite family activities and we seek out opportunities wherever we go.